Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Introduction

-The mixed membership stochastic blockmodel (MMSB) is among the most popular model-based methods for community detection \citep{airoldi2008mixed}.
-A Bayesian extension of the stochastic block model, the MMSB relaxes the assumption that each node belongs to exactly one community.
-By allowing nodes to belong to multiple communities, researchers can capture more realistic features of networks.
+The mixed membership stochastic blockmodel (MMSB) is a popular model-based method for community detection in networks\citep{airoldi2008mixed}.
+An extension of the widely used stochastic block model \citep{holland1983stochastic, nowicki2001estimation}, the MMSB relaxes the assumption that each node belongs to exactly one community, instead allowing the node to belong to different communities for different interactions.
+By allowing nodes to belong to multiple communities in varying amounts, this model can capture more realistic features of networks \citep{airoldi2008mixed}.

-A fundamental difficulty in analyzing networks with the MMSB is the computational burden of fitting large Bayesian models.
-In this case, the number of parameters grows as the number of nodes squared.
-To mitigate this issue, many algorithms take advantage of the sparseness found in real-world networks by avoiding computation about unlinked nodes.
-In particular, \citet{gopalan2013efficient} developed a stochastic variational inference algorithm with a sampling scheme that only uses links.
+A fundamental difficulty in analyzing networks with models such as the MMSB is the computational burden of fitting these flexible models to large real-world networks.
+The number of parameters grows quadratically in the number of nodes in the network.
+To mitigate this issue, many algorithms take advantage of the sparseness found in real-world networks by avoiding computations using all node pairs.
+In particular, \citet{gopalan2013efficient} developed a stochastic variational inference (SVI) algorithm with a sub-sampling scheme that only uses links.

 The computational burden of fitting network models may be reduced by including nodal information.
 Although the MMSB models connectivity only, real-world networks often have rich nodal data that can help with model convergence.
 Additionally, modeling nodal covariates reveal an interesting interplay between ``content" and ``connections" in networks.
 For instance, \citet{tan2016topic} modeled both text and links in a citation network to measure the topic-neutral impact of scientific articles.